Updated July 18, 2023

 Following are some distinguished features of the 401k plan:

-- Employer and Employee Contributions: The contributions are made to the plan by the employees as a certain portion of the salary subject to annual limits.
-The employers also match the contributions to a certain extent.
+- Employer and Employee Contributions: The employees contribute a portion of their salary to the plan within annual limits, while the employers also match these contributions up to a certain extent.

-- Tax Deferrals: The contributions made to the plan are not subjected to tax rather they are taxed only when the same is withdrawn upon retirement.
+- Tax Deferrals: The contributions made to the plan are not taxed at the time of contribution.

-- Withdrawal Restrictions: The participating employee is not allowed to withdraw the funds before attaining a certain age.
+- Withdrawal Restrictions: There are restrictions on withdrawing funds from the plan before reaching a certain age.
+Participating employees cannot access the funds until they meet the specified age requirement.
 Early withdrawals lead to a levy of penalties.

 - Investment Options: The plan allows the participating employees to choose from a number of investment options for making long-term investments.